asreview/asreview-insights/README.md

 #### `wss`

-The Work Saved over Sampling (WSS) metric is an useful metric to study the performance of active learning alorithms compared with a naive (random order) approach at a given level of recall.
+The Work Saved over Sampling (WSS) metric is a useful metric to study the performance of active learning alorithms compared with a naive (random order) approach at a given level of recall.
 ASReview Insights offers a straightforward command line interface to plot the WSS at any level of recall.